170th Fighter Squadron: Cold War

+Camouflaged squadron F-84F (Note: Aircraft is Republic F-84F-40-RE Thunderstreak serial 52-6631 in Vietnam War camouflage.)

 While in France, the Guardsmen trained with elements of the United States Seventh Army and maintained a 24-hour alert status.
 The 7131st exchanged air and ground crews with the Royal Danish Air Force's 730th Tactical Fighter Squadron at Skydstrup Air Station, Denmark during May 1962.
 As the Berlin situation subsided, all activated ANG units were ordered to be returned to the United States and released from active duty, while the 7131st Wing was discontinued in France.

 The 170th reformed in Illinois in the fall of 1962, retaining its F-84F Thunderstreaks.
-On 15 October 1962, the 170th Tactical Fighter Squadron was authorized to expand, and the 183rd Tactical Fighter Group was established.
+On 15 October 1962, the 170th Tactical Fighter Squadron was authorized to expand, and the 183d Tactical Fighter Group was established.
 The 170th became the new group's flying squadron.
-Other units assigned into the group were the 183rd Material Squadron, 183rd Combat Support Squadron and the 183rd USAF Dispensary.
+Other units assigned into the group were the 183rd Material Squadron, 183rd Combat Support Squadron and the 183rd Tactical Dispensary.